danilop/yas3fs/README.md

 yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --ec2-hostname --port N

-The security group must allow inbound traffic from SNS on the selected port.
+On EC2 the security group must allow inbound traffic from SNS on the selected port.

 To mount an S3 bucket using SNS and listening to an SQS endpoint: